interlay/interlay.github.io/docs/guides/bridge.md

 If you sent more BTC than was necessary, one of two things will happen.

-1. If the vault had sufficient capacity to accomodate your larger request, it will be executed automatically, and no further action on your part is required.
+1. If the vault had sufficient capacity to accommodate your larger request, it will be executed automatically, and no further action on your part is required.
 2. If the vault does not have sufficient capacity, then a **Refund request** will be automatically created, giving the vault the option to return the excess BTC to you.
 However, since IBTC is a decentralized system, there is no way to ensure that the vault fulfils this.

 **I've accidentally sent less BTC than required**